-- Notify the county children and youth agency when a report involves suspected CAN requiring a child abuse investigation by the county agency (either alone or jointly with law enforcement).
-These are known as Child Protective Services (CPS) reports. - Notify law enforcement if the report involves an alleged crime against a child, the report is "immediately" transmitted to the district attorney in the county where the incident is alleged to have happened.
-These are known as law enforcement only (LEO) reports.
+1. Notify the county children and youth agency when a report involves suspected CAN requiring a child abuse investigation by the county agency (either alone or jointly with law enforcement).
+These are known as Child Protective Services (CPS) reports.

+- 2. Notify the county children and youth agency of a report that is a non-abuse or General Protective Services (GPS) case for an assessment or other "appropriate action." - 3.
+Notify law enforcement if the report involves an alleged crime against a child, the report is "immediately" transmitted to the district attorney in the county where the incident is alleged to have happened.
+These are known as law enforcement only (LEO) reports. - 4.
+Refer the caller to another source of information or to local human services.